Isaac-Harper/mweet/README.md

 ## About

-This is a project using NextJS, typescript, Auth0, SASS, and Supabase to make a twitter clone
+This is a project using NextJS, typescript, Auth0, SASS, and Supabase to make a twitter clone.

+The postgres database makes use of views and Row Level Security to let users see only what they are supposed to.

-After login in with Auth0 you can leave the landing page and go to the app home page where a user can create new Mweets, follow other users, and see the mweets either they or people they follow have posted
+After login in with Auth0 you get redirected to the app home page where a user can create new Mweets, follow other users, and see the mweets either they or people they follow have posted

 In the following tab users will see only the mweets from people they follow.
 There is also a list of people they follow with the option to unfollow.